davecurry/davecurry.github.io/content/posts/whats-on-my-desk.md

 + XBOX Series S
 + And a few others that aren't always on, but can be quickly hooked up

-All CTV devices have fixed IPs on my network for easier build deployments and the signals are split and sent to the TV and an [Elgato HD60 X](https://www.amazon.com/Elgato-HD60-External-Capture-Card/dp/B09V1KJ3J4) for screen captures/recordings, etc. Required, obviously.
+All CTV devices have fixed IPs on my network for easier build deployments and the signals are split and sent to the TV and an [Elgato HD60 X](https://www.amazon.com/Elgato-HD60-External-Capture-Card/dp/B09V1KJ3J4) for screen captures/recordings, etc. A required step indeed.

 **There's More, But...**